Faculty & Staff

 Katy founded The Accord School as a caring, connected learning community that sees and values students for who they are- then helps them grow into the best they can be.
 Prior to The Accord School, Katy spent a decade leading Skills for Living, a social education center that inspired change in the way social skills are taught.
 She is certified school counselor, and began her career in the Norwell Public Schools.
 Katy received her undergraduate degree in Education and Psychology from Stonehill College and her Masters in Counseling from Southern Connecticut State University.
 Katy is a local and national speaker and consultant on topics related to social education, and has been recognized as one of the South Shore’s 40 under 40.
 Katy has two children Tyler and Jennie.
 She brings their golden doodle, Cody, to school most days.

 Meg is creative in her approach to education.
 She teaches science from many different angles to help her students succeed.
 She has an engaging sense of humor that her students enjoy, while simultaneously holding her in the highest esteem.
 Her classes are energetic and empowering.
-If her students begin the year saying they aren’t good at science, they leave feeling that it is one of their best subjects.
+If her students begin the year saying they aren’t good at a particular subject, they leave feeling that it is one of their favorites.
 Meg taught middle school in the Norwell Public Schools for over ten years.
 Meg received both her undergraduate degree in Education and her Masters in Special Education from Boston College.
 She is the mother of five children, ranging in age from middle school to college.

 Lisa Grize shows every student that they are, indeed, an artist.
 Using an approach called “Teaching for Artistic Behavior, Lisa’s art room is unlike any students have experienced prior to coming to The Accord School.
 Lisa values expression in all forms, and empowers students to learn technique, then create with free choice.
 Many of her students come in believing they are “not good at art,” and leave understanding the many ways that they communicate through art.
 Confidence grows in Lisa’s room.
 Lisa is a mom to two children, Will and Veronica.
 She supports them in their many endeavors- from enthusiastically attending baseball games, going fishing and boat shows for hours on end, and creating incredible original costumes for Anime and Comic Conventions all over the Northeast and beyond.
 Lisa received her undergraduate degree in art and graphic design from Western Connecticut State University.